 Take Your Design Into the Future

-The obvious and easy solution to any potential downfalls with SMT is to make sure you're working with a qualified, credible partner.
+The obvious and easy solution to any potential downfalls with SMT assembly is to make sure you're working with a qualified, credible partner.
 A contractor that specializes in assisting with the design phase will advise you on any potential issues with using SMT vs. through-hole.

 As you can see, SMT assembly is a big part of just about every electronics design today.
-If you're still using through-hole in your PCB design, consider looking into whether or not SMT assembly is the upgrade you need to help your product evolve.
+If you're still using through-hole in your PCB design, consider whether or not SMT assembly is the upgrade you need to help your product evolve.